wangz19/Stack-overflow-datascience-atlas/README.md

 :-------------------------:|:-------------------------:
 ![](./pics/new_users.png)  |  ![](./pics/new_user_pie.png)

+We proposed to build a NLP model, provide scheme and suggestion based on raw problem (either 'Error Message" or "Problem descriptions" to format their attractive questions for a quick informative answers.
+Additional function, such as "automatic tagging" and "answers recommendation" can also be add-ons for the app.

 ## 2.What makes a good question?
 This is the very first question we have to ask, in order to help the new users to ask better questions.
 Let's see what do we have in hand, in the queried post table, we have "Score", "View Count", "Comment counts" ,"answer counts", "Whether it accepted answer".